ChandraCXC/iris/iris/distro/README.txt

 Fitting in Iris will open up a new set of menu boxes that allow the user to define a model, set initial parameter values and ranges, and see fit results at the end.
-To fit a model to a SED, click the "Fit" button on the Iris Desktop to open the component dialog box.
+To fit a model to a SED, click the "Fitting Tool" button on the Iris Desktop to open the component dialog box.

 The component dialog box is populated with a powerlaw model component